glpzzz/glpzzz.github.io/_posts/2021-02-21-special-contact-links.md

 image: https://apimania.netlify.app/api/txt2img?text=Special%20links%20for%20our%20websites&font=Fira%20Code&format=4:3
 ---
 Sometimes we need our links to do something else besides going to another http location.
-Perhaps we want to allow visitor to enable other ways to interact with us using email, sms, a call, or others.
+Perhaps we want to allow visitor to use other ways to interact with us using email, sms, a call, or others.
 Let's se how to.

 ## Email